Categories

 The key Hebrew verb שָׁמַע shāmaʿ (“hear, listen, obey”) dominates Jer 7:23–28; the LXX renders it with ἀκούω akouō (“to hear”).
 The passage contrasts sacrifices with obedience, echoing 1Samuel 15:22 (“to obey is better than sacrifice”), where shāmaʿ is also central.
 In the New Testament, akouō carries the same covenant weight: Matthew 7:24 (“everyone who hears these words and does them”), Luke 8:21, and John 10:27 (“my sheep hear my voice”).
 The LXX thus provides the semantic bridge—hearing is not passive; it implies responsive obedience.

 Bottom line: “Hearing” in the Bible doesn’t mean just sound hitting your ears.
 Rather, it means listening and then doing something about it.
-God prefers that over religious performance.
+God prefers that over just religious performance, which is intended to reinforce relationship.

 Bottom line: People wander off — spiritually and morally.
 The Bible uses the same words across centuries to say: turn back, and God (through Messiah) brings you home like a shepherd finding lost sheep.